Pre-workout supplement

 Diet Ratings

-Pre-workout supplements typically contain synthetic ingredients, artificial sweeteners, caffeine additives, and refined compounds not available to paleolithic humans.
+Pre-workout supplements are heavily processed with synthetic ingredients, artificial sweeteners, caffeine additives, and chemicals not available to hunter-gatherers.
+Violates core paleo principles.

-Most pre-workout supplements contain plant-derived ingredients (caffeine from plants, amino acids from plant sources, carbohydrates, artificial additives).
-Incompatible with carnivore principles.
+Pre-workout supplements universally contain plant-derived ingredients (caffeine from plants, amino acids synthesized from plant sources), added sugars, artificial sweeteners, and non-carnivore additives.
+Incompatible with carnivore diet.

 Controversy Index